TWal/SimpleBrainfuck/README.md

 ### Brainfuck fitter: `sbf fit`

-Fit brainfuck program into an ascii-art image
+Fit brainfuck program into an ascii-art image using the "chars" parameter specified below

 Arguments: